tapageur/workspace-dayz-havoc/config/README.md

 ## Index

+### command-line.cfg

+This file contains the informations to recreate the custom command line to load the mods on the server.

 ### serverDZ_By_HostHvoc.cfg

 This file contains the basic configuration of the server like day/night acceleration, maps (Chernarus/Livonia) and passwords.